Display-Lab/psdo/DICTIONARY.md

 "A relational information display whose display components bear some combination of dimension roles: ascribee dimension, performance measure dimension, performance dimension, or time dimension." http://purl.obolibrary.org/obo/psdo#psdo_0000003
 ## performance trend
-A relational quality of the perceived general movement of marks integrated over a time dimension. http://purl.obolibrary.org/obo/psdo#psdo_0000028
+"A relational quality of the perceived general movement of a mark, or set of marks that is integrated over a time dimension." http://purl.obolibrary.org/obo/psdo#psdo_0000028
 ## position
 An attribute of relation in which a thing stands with respect to another or others.